How to Play Racing Demon (aka Nertz)

 Arrange yourselves around a playing area – ideally, the floor or a large sturdy table.
 Move all glasses, ornaments and small children to a safe distance – things can get pretty heated…

-Each player starts with a full pack of shuffled cards and deals the first 13 cards into a pile, 12 face down and the 13th face up on top; this is the Demon.
+Each player starts with a full deck of shuffled cards and deals their first 13 cards into a pile: 12 face down with the 13th face up.
+This is the Demon.

-Next to the Demon, each player deals the next four cards in a line, all face up; this is the Line of 4.
+Next to their Demon, each player deals their next four cards in a line, all face up; this is their Line of 4.

 Playing the game

 The aim of the game is to be the first to get rid of your Demon whilst scoring as many points as you can along the way.